 Marc always loved singing, and started taking the art seriously when he began college and studied operatic vocals, hence his love of vibrato and dramatic vocal stylizations (add to that his obsession from his late teens with artists such as David Bowie, and the picture comes further into focus).

 Marc picked up the guitar for the first time in 2015, after writing songs a cappella for a time and strongly desiring the ability to further arrange them himself.
-He was a "bandman" for a couple of years, but soon realized that he preferred making music on his own.
-His world changed forever the day he purchased a mini Korg USB keyboard; his songwriting quickly shifted from guitar-based structured songs to more abstract/electronic compositions that were generally synth and/or piano-based.
-(To this day he does most of his composing on the keyboard, though the acoustic is still employed.)
+He was a "bandman" for a couple of years, though quickly realized that he preferred making music on his own.
+In 2017 he bought a Korg USB keyboard, and his arrangements became more electronic, and more complex.

 Stylistically, his music ranges from acoustic love songs to Industrial rock, from ambient and noise compositions to world music-influenced soundscapes, from vocal-heavy 5 minute songs to instrumental compositions that can run anywhere from 10 to 20+ minutes in length.

 Marc's first LP of 2021 was entitled "Hope," and it is now available from streaming services worldwide, and for purchase via Bandcamp.
 The LP is rather dark, yet hints at the light to come, hopefully by the end of this year/beginning of next, as C-19 becomes less of a threat to our society (due to vaccinations and new drugs that will likely be developed), and as we all learn to better adapt to our "new normal."